Robfaldo/CV/README.md

 [Technical experience](#technical) | [Education](#education) | [Skills](#skills) | [Non-technical experience](#non-technical) | [Interests](#interests) |

 I'm an ex-technology recruiter who moved over to the dark side!
 I've been based in London and New York and have worked on projects and teams globally.
-I've just completed Makers Academy immersive web development bootcamp and I'm looking for a role as a junior developer.
+I've just completed Makers Academy, an immersive web development bootcamp, and I'm looking for a role as a junior developer.
 I'd love to join a team that practices TDD, and whilst language/framework isn't the most important thing to me I've got experience with JavaScript (Node.js & Express) and Ruby (Rails, Sinatra).

 ## <a name="technical"></a>Technical experience